Ted Honderich: Biography

 Honderich was born on 30 January 1933 in Baden, Ontario, Canada, the younger brother of Beland Honderich, who became publisher of the Toronto Star.
 An undergraduate at the University of Toronto, qualifying as B.A.
-(Hons) in Philosophy and English Literature, he came to University College London to study under the logical positivist and Grote Professor A. J. Ayer, graduating with a PhD in 1968.
+(Hons) in Philosophy and English Literature, he came to University College London to study under the logical positivist and Grote Professor A. J. Ayer,who had actually left for Oxford in 1961, graduating with a PhD in 1968.
 He subsequently lived in England and became a British citizen.
 After being a lecturer at the University of Sussex he became lecturer, reader, professor and then Grote Professor at University College London.
 He was visiting professor at the Graduate Center of the City University of New York, Yale and the universities of Bath and Calgary.
 He was author of many books and articles on such subjects as consciousness, determinism, qualia, functionalism, timings of sensory experiences, psychophysical intimacy, the correspondence theory of truth, Russell's theory of descriptions, time, causation, Mill's On Liberty, John Searle's view of free will and G. A. Cohen's defence of Marx's theory of history.
 He also edited several series of philosophy books.

 He was involved in controversy for his moral defence of Palestinian political violence, despite his justification of the founding and maintaining of Israel in its original 1948 borders.

 His papers in philosophical journals have been published in three volumes by Edinburgh University Press.
 He appeared on radio and television, was the editor of The Oxford Companion to Philosophy, wrote a philosophical autobiography, was chairman of the Royal Institute of Philosophy where he inaugurated the annual lectures subsequently published as Philosophers of Our Times, and he was an honorary associate of the National Secular Society.

 Honderich was married to Ingrid Coggin.
 He died on 12 October 2024, at the age of 91.